 I think I’m in the right place.

 That’s what it’s all about, isn’t it?
 The right place.
 The right time.
 The right feeling.
 Collectively, that’s what we search for.
-A perfect B.L.T. at lunch, an evening headphone session with Nilsson Sings Newman, a late-nite tryst with The David Steinberg Show; they all pave the road to many Rights and very few Wrongs.
+A perfect salad at lunch, an evening headphone session with “Nilsson Sings Newman,” a late-nite hang-out with SCTV; they all pave the road to many rights and very few wrongs.
 Of course, that depends on who you are.
-Do you have a thing for hammer POVs and rubber-limb gore?
+Do you have a thing for hammer-killing POVs and rubber-limb gore?

 Blood And Lace swipes beauty tips from Blood Freak, procrastinates with Scream, Baby, Scream, and weeps next to an After School Special.
-In essence, it’s the greatest thing that Donald F. Glut (I Was A Teenage Movie Maker!) and Brad F. Grinter (you know who he is) never collaborated on.
-Amateurish yet decently budgeted, it’s all sunshine, sloppy edits, bursts of perversion, and ill-suited orchestral bomps (good stuff) backed up against a 30 minute midriff of talking heads and rehashed details (not so good stuff).
+In essence, it’s the greatest thing that Donald F. Glut (I Was A Teenage Movie Maker) and Brad F. Grinter (director of Blood Freak) never collaborated on.
+Amateurish yet decently budgeted, it’s all sunshine, sloppy edits, bursts of perversion, and ill-suited orchestral bomps (good stuff) backed up against a 30 minute middle of talking heads and rehashed details (not so good stuff).
 Whatever.
 Wipe aside the inconsistencies.

 Blood And Lace is a sickie proto-slasher with smart secrets, quaint sensationalism, and cheapo 60s-styled trash violence in the-right-place-at-the-right-time.
 Throw it on the wall and see if it sticks.